neverfap-deluxe/nfd-api/content/articles/DONE--AOA--C--the-importance-of-meditation-and-nofap.md

   tldr1: "Meditation is the single most important thing you can do for your porn recovery."
   tldr2: "Meditation teaches you to regain control over your thoughts and emotions."
-  tldr3: "Observation is the most fundamental skill of developing awareness."
+  tldr3: "Observation is the most fundamental skill in terms of effective meditation."

   pageId: "0cd9370b-b58f-4c81-a444-93c57f2d3d1a"